-Church leaders, whether they be the senior pastor, elders, deacons or the church council, are responsible for the intentional and strategic disciplemaking process in their church context.
+Church leaders, whether they be the senior pastor, elders, deacons or the church council, need to see their role as being responsible for the intentional and strategic disciple-making process in their church context.
 After all, Jesus' mandate to his church via his disciples is to go and make disciples.
-While they may not be intimately involved in every church member's development, they need to understand the overall scope of the faith formation process and how people can grow closer to Jesus and his church at different stages.
-They help to ensure all the appropriate resources and ministries are available in their context to all members of the family.
+Even in a congregational model, while the congregation has the final say on major issues, the church leadership is entrusted with the day-to-day oversight of the church's operations.
+While the leaders may not be intimately involved in every church member's development, they need to understand the overall scope of the faith formation process and how people can grow closer to Jesus and his church at different stages in their journey.
+With that knowledge, church leaders can ensure all the appropriate resources and ministries are available (as far as possible) in their context to all members of the family.